Find a Job You Really Want In

 -

-In order for a company to make the list they needed to be on Black Enterprise’s Best Companies For Diversity List, as well as Working Mother’s Best Companies for Multicultural Women List, or Great Place To Work’s Best Workplaces for Women List and have a Zippia score of 4.5 or higher.
+To be included in this list, companies must be recognized in Black Enterprise’s Best Companies For Diversity List, Working Mother’s Best Companies for Multicultural Women List, or Great Place To Work’s Best Workplaces for Women List, with a Zippia score of 4.5 or higher.

 -